Chapter 3 - Graduate Student Financial Support

-A research assistant (RA) conducts research that contributes directly to her/his graduate education.
+A research assistant (RA) conducts research that contributes directly to their graduate education.
 Supervision is by the professorial staff, and appropriate research projects foster originality, imagination, judgment, and patience—the traits of an independent scholar.
 Many times a research project to which the research assistant (RA) is assigned eventually leads to a dissertation or thesis topic.
-Although a research supervisor cannot guarantee that a particular project will be suitable dissertation or thesis material, the supervisor can offer a professional judgment as to whether the project is suitable, and he or she should offer this judgment to the RA as soon as possible.
+Although a research supervisor cannot guarantee that a particular project will be suitable dissertation or thesis material, the supervisor can offer a professional judgment as to whether the project is suitable, and they should offer this judgment to the RA as soon as possible.
 The final decision on the acceptability of a research topic for the dissertation or thesis rests with the student’s program of study (POS) committee.
 Because of the widely varying demands of research duties, and because most research projects become part of a student’s dissertation or thesis, it is nearly impossible to set a specific workweek.
 The official university guideline for time spent should be viewed as minimal for a research assistantship.

 Graduate Teaching Assistantships

 As the title implies, graduate teaching assistants (TAs) share the faculty’s responsibility for undergraduate teaching.
 TAs are not permitted to teach graduate-level courses.
 Responsibilities may include instruction, grading, course development, and proctoring exams.
 The TA’s teaching load will necessarily vary from program to program but should be consistent with the teaching load carried by faculty in the department.
 Since a teaching assistantship is an apprentice position in teaching, the TA should expect careful guidance from the department.
 This guidance may take the form of seminars, conferences, observations by experienced teachers, or other methods designed to develop teaching skills.
 The official university guideline for time spent should be viewed as maximal for a teaching assistantship.